istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 ```

-Create a BUILD file in the config dir.
+Create a BUILD file in the config directory with the following content:

 Copy the following content to the config/BUILD file.